max-kly/myWeather/README.md

 # ⛅️ myWeather - A simple weather app in JavaScript
 - Check the current weather and weather forecast for current location
 - Search for different towns and cities across the world to get current weather and weather forecast for a specific location
-- Save favourite locations in a list for quick access Live demo is [here]()<br>
+- Save favourite locations in a list for quick access <br>
+Live demo is [here]()<br>

 ### How does application work? 🔧